 4 – No One Likes A Complainer: Think it but don’t say – that was my survival mantra for work.
 Whether I didn’t feel great or had a huge amount of work to catch up on, I hardly ever complained to anyone.
 This goes for trusted coworkers as well.
 Cynical you say?
 Well, yes maybe, but if you want to survive at work it should be your mantra too.

 The working environment is dog-eat-dog no doubt and you, unfortunately, have to be on the defensive at all times.
 I can remember the one time I complained openly about a project deadline at work and later that day my manager called me and asked if I had any concerns I would like to discuss regarding the project.

 Yes, negativity can spread that quickly at work.
 Coworkers think for some odd reason that putting you in a negative light will help boost their short road to success.

 Your ego has no place at work.
-I know that sounds impossibly difficult, but corporations don’t like egos – they like worker bees. remember, you are a part of the collective much like the Borg in Star Trek.
+I know that sounds impossibly difficult, but corporations don’t like egos – they want worker bees.
+Remember, you are a part of the collective, much like the Borg in Star Trek.
 Your ego has no place there.
-This is another example of “think it doesn’t say it”.
+More so, this is another example of “think it doesn’t say it.”

-If something hurts your feelings, don’t express it.
+More importantly, if something hurts your feelings, don’t express it.
 Feelings and work don’t make a good cocktail.
-Sharing feelings is for home.
+Sharing feelings is for home and friends.
 Wait to share them with your family and friends – not your coworkers.
 The same goes for boasting.

-And as always, thanks so much for visiting my site and if you like this post 5 Tips For Surviving In Corporate America please subscribe via email below and never miss a post again!
+And as always, thanks so much for visiting my site, and if you like this post 5 Tips For Surviving In Corporate America please subscribe via email below and never miss a post again!